 This is the same as weight sharing, a widely successful technique in convolutional neural nets, where we have a priori information about what good assignments should be (homogeneous filters).
+It is also known as parameter tying in speech recognition using HMMs with Gaussian mixtures.

-Computationally, it is more efficient to eliminate the constraints and apply the chain rule to minimize the loss L(C) directly over C.
+Computationally, it is more efficient to eliminate the constraints and apply the chain rule to minimize the loss $L(\mathcal{C})$ directly over \mathcal{C} , rather than using the LC algorithm.

-Quantization with adaptive codebook: experiments
+2. Quantization with adaptive codebook: experiments